pgMemento/pgMemento/README.md

 <pre>
 SELECT pgmemento.revert_transaction(txid)
   FROM pgmemento.transaction_log
-  WHERE ... -- narrow down number of transactions to be reverted ORDER BY id DESC;
+  WHERE ... -- narrow down the number of transactions to be reverted ORDER BY id DESC;
 </pre>

-This query could again be reverted.
-This raises another question:
+The resulting transaction could again be reverted.
+This raises another
-When reverting a couple of table events e.g. several UPDATEs on the same row wouldn't it be clever to just perform the oldest event?
+question: When reverting a couple of table events e.g. several UPDATEs on the same row wouldn't it be clever to just perform the oldest event?
 This can be realized by using a ascending order for tables event with a DISTINCT ON on the audit_id column.
 The query is part of the second revert procedure called `revert_transactions`.
 It can be used for each revert task, but it will perform worse for simple rollbacks compared to the other procedure.

 ### 5.5.
 Restore a past state of your database